ybjeon01/my-operating-system-programming-skills/README.md

 ![capture of MINT64OS screen](Ch15_sub1/summary/assets/result5.PNG)

 This repository is for studying how operating system works.
 You can find my summary note in markdown format and source code.
-From the first chapter to the last chapter, you can test from just a simple bootloader to the complex GUI desktop environment 64 bits multi-core operating system
+From the first chapter to the last chapter, you can test from just a simple bootloader to the complex GUI desktop environment 64 bits multi-core operating system.

+The code I write here is based on a book, "Structures and Principles of 64 bit multi-core OS" written by a Korean author.
+You can find original MINT64OS code in this [repository](https://github.com/kkamagui).
+Unlike the original code, I added English comments, so you can understand how it works.
+Also I modified code and added more features so it works in real and modern PC without problem

+# To DO List

+* implement task and add round-robin and multi-level queue schedulers

+* add multi-threading feature

+* add real number operation (FPU)

+* add Hard Disk driver and implement a simple file system(fat32)

+* add a feature: dynamic memory allocation

+* add functions offered by stdio.h and unistd.h

+* add RAM disk and cache feature to improve hard disk speed

+* extract CPU info and activate more than one cores (multi core)

+* implement a simple GUI desktop environment

+* add mouse driver (PS/2)

+* divide user level memory regions from kernel level memory regions

+## Not in the book

+* add a simple audio driver

+* add ext2 file system

+* make the bootloader in C language with assembly

+* Instead of concatenating bootloader with kernel binary, let linker link both automatically.

+* Currently, Bootloader does too many things, use chain loading and let Kernel code load OS-related binary to memory

+* implement a network layer up to TCP/IP

+* make a simple http server

+* Instead of using BIOS, use UEFI

+* support ARM instruction set

+* add USB driver and usb mouse driver

 # Prerequisite for running OS